 Funds from this grant are used to provide art therapy through Art with a Heart for pediatric oncology patients while being treated at the Nemours Children’s Clinic.

 Child Psychology Program Grant

-The Jay Fund has created a grant for a Child Psychology Program.
-The funding from this grant is specifically designed to allow access to psychological service for all pediatric oncology patients who are being treated within our guidelines.
+Created by the Jay Fund, this grant is specifically designed to allow access to psychological service for all pediatric oncology patients who are being treated within our guidelines.

 New York and New Jersey

-Since 2010, the Tom Coughlin Jay Fund has had a Child Life Services Grant in place at NYU’s Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders.
-This Child Life Grant funds the purchases of therapeutic art and music supplies used with pediatric oncology patients to help ease fears and normalize, as much as possible, the life of the children undergoing treatment.
-In addition, as part of NYU’s Cancer Survivorship Program, the Jay Fund provides funding earmarked for the THRIVE Program.
-THRIVE programs provide emotional, educational, and practical information to teen and young adult cancer survivors to help them deal with the late effects of their cancer treatment and enables young adult pediatric oncology survivors to become self-advocates.
+The Child Life Services Grant in place at NYU’s Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders funds the purchases of therapeutic art and music supplies used with pediatric oncology patients to help ease fears and normalize, as much as possible, the life of the children undergoing treatment.
+The Jay Fund also provides funding for the THRIVE!
+Program, which provides emotional, educational, and practical information to teen and young adult cancer survivors to help them deal with the late effects of their cancer treatment and enables young adult pediatric oncology survivors to become self-advocates.

-In 2012, the Tom Coughlin Jay Fund established an Emergency Household Expenses Grant at The Center for Pediatric Cancer and Blood Disorders at St. Joseph’s Children’s Hospital in Paterson, NJ.
-The grant has proven to be an invaluable resource, helping pay rent, utilities, transportation costs and food bills for many families in need who have children undergoing cancer treatment at St. Joseph’s.
+The Emergency Household Expenses Grant at The Center for Pediatric Cancer and Blood Disorders at St. Joseph’s Children’s Hospital in Paterson, NJ helps pay rent, utilities, transportation costs and food bills for many families in need who have children undergoing cancer treatment at St. Joseph’s.